universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

     - Template: `slurm_array`
     - Description: A simple use of slurm array syntax.
 This is a MUST for good "HPC Citizen" behaviour on the cluster.
 If you need more than 10 jobs of the same type, use an array job to pull the args from a file to run.
 You'll also learn how to limit concurrency so that your array jobs don't abuse the schedular...

-1. Convert existing Apollo2 Script
+1. Convert an inherited Apollo2 script

     - Template: `slurm_bugged`
     - Description: This script is already in SLURM format - however there are a number of errors which will prevent it from running, which are mistakes likely to be made when intitally switching from SGE to SLURM; as well as some simple errors we often see.
-This script should load the default Python version and then attempt to install to you `workdir` the python module `numpy`.
+This script should load a non default Python version and then attempt to install to you `workdir` the python module `numpy`.

 1. Using GPUs